rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 polkitd:x:998:996:User for polkitd:/:/sbin/nologin
 ```

-In this example, the `sort` command will sort the contents of the `/etc/passwd` file this time from largest uid to smallest.
+In this example, the `sort` command will sort the contents of the `/etc/passwd` file this time from largest uid (user identifier) to smallest.

 Some advanced examples of using the `sort` command: